The Sword of Summer: Plot

 After a detour to Jotunheim, where they help the god Thor and Magnus discovers new magical powers, they finally arrive at Fenris's island.
 Despite being attacked by a group of Valkyries, some of Magnus' hallmates, and Surt, they successfully rebind the Wolf.
 Magnus has a brief vision of his father Frey before returning to Hotel Valhalla to stand trial for his disobedience.
 Before he can be punished, however, Magnus's hallmate X stands and reveals himself to be the god Odin, in disguise.
-Odin rewards each of the heroes in turn, finally offering Magnus a chance to return to life or choose a different afterlife.
-Magnus declines, but returns to Boston to speak with his cousin Annabeth.
+Odin rewards each of the heroes, finally offering Magnus a chance to return to life or choose a different afterlife.
+Magnus declines but returns to Boston to speak with his cousin Annabeth.
 The two hold a funeral for Natalie Chase and exchange stories of each other's lives as demigods.
-Meanwhile, in the epilogue, Loki punishes Randolph for not being able to stop Magnus from rebinding Fenris.
+Meanwhile, in the epilogue, Loki punishes Randolph for being unable to stop Magnus from rebinding Fenris.
 Loki implies that Randolph's family will be in danger if the man does not cooperate.